Emma J. Wells: Career

-Between 2018 and 2021, Wells was appointed a Research Associate of the Department for Archaeology at the University of York; in September 2021, she was appointed as Research Fellow of the Department for Archaeology at Durham University.
-Wells was promoted to Lecturer in Ecclesiastical and Architectural History at the University of York in 2019.
+Between 2018 and 2021, Wells was appointed a Research Associate of the Department for Archaeology at the University of York.
+In September 2021, she was appointed as Research Fellow of the Department for Archaeology at Durham University.
+She was promoted to Lecturer in Ecclesiastical and Architectural History at the University of York in 2019.

 Wells is a specialist lecturer and guide for Andante Travels and Promenades Travel unravelling the history of architectural sites to parties across the UK.
-She has been a regular historical advisor and consultant for documentaries and, in 2019, was appointed as ecclesiastical advisor for the Lookout Point and BBC series Gentleman Jack, Series 1.
+She has been a regular historical advisor and consultant for documentaries and, in 2019, was appointed as ecclesiastical advisor for the first series of the BBC TV series Gentleman Jack.
 In 2020, she co-established the publication series Reinterpreting the Middle Ages: From Medieval to Neo, published by Belgian publishing house, Brepols.
 She is co-founder of the online store, What is History?, dedicated to history-related accessories and apparel and aimed at championing under-presented artists working within the fields of History and Archaeology.

 Her next book, Heaven On Earth: The Lives & Legacies of the World’s Greatest Cathedrals, will be published by Head of Zeus in July 2022.
 She is currently working on her third book about relic merchants, who bought and sold their way through the churches of medieval Christendom.